Brian Gialketsis SERQueer Scholarship

 Please tell us about your environmental journey (where you’ve been and where you hope to go).

-Please Note: Neither of these prompts ask you to recall or recount any traumatic experiences you may have related to your identities.
+Please Note: None of these prompts ask you to recall or recount any traumatic experiences you may have related to your identities.
 Rather, we ask you to celebrate your identities, however you see fit.

 Frequently Asked Questions